Click Topic Below to Go Straight There

 Differences Between SPX and SPY

-Also known as the Standard & Poor’s 500 Index, SPX bases its index off the 500 largest companies with shares listed on the on the NYSE or NASDAQ.
+Also known as the Standard & Poor’s 500 Index, SPX bases its index off the 500 largest companies with shares listed on the NYSE or NASDAQ.

 SPX is considered a capitalization-weighted index and functions as theoretical.
 SPX options have their settlement on Friday morning.
 Future contracts and options usually trade, but SPX may not always trade.
 SPX is also known for having a wider market and wider strikes than SPY.

 On the other hand, SPY is an exchange-traded fund that bears the nickname “Spiders.”
 SPY tracks the performance of the S&P 500.
 Most of the time, you will find that the transaction price when using SPY will almost replicate SPX’s.
 Just like most other securities, SPY’s price is dictated through auction.
 Trading options for SPY stop trading on expiration Friday at the end of close of business.